 At St John's, Religious Education permeates the culture of the school through the values we uphold and practise, through prayer, liturgy and relationships.
 It underpins all Key Learning Areas.
-Detailed modules of study are completed in each grade.
-The modules carry a component which seeks to link ideas being studied to the family.
-This provides opportunities for parent engagement in RE around the topic being studied.
+Our K-2 children develop an understanding about the person of Jesus and how the stories in the New Testament connect with our traditional practices

-The RE curriculum covers five strands:
+The RE curriculum in Years 3-6 covers five strands:

-- God, Revelation and Human Destiny
+- Church and Community

-- Jesus, Human and Divine
+- God, Religion and Life

-- Church and Discipleship
+- Morality and Justice

-- Prayer and Sacraments
+- Prayer, Liturgy and Sacraments

-- Sacred Scriptures
+- Scripture and Jesus